Brand awareness metrics you should track

 - increasing brand recall

-- increasing traffic to your website
+- increasing website traffic

 - sparking conversations around your brand